 No more wasted office space

-Space was a struggle for Ace Endico before they went digital.
+Space was a struggle for Ace Endico before they utilized document scanning services.
 Filing cabinets took up valuable space that was needed for offices and workspaces, and departments were spread out throughout the building because there was no room for them to sit together.
 Going digital in AR has eliminated most paperwork, freeing up work space for employees.

 Digitizing patient records